 You might hear this style referred to as a nylon cord retractable or classic retractable leash.
 This style of leash uses a single nylon cord to attach your dogs lead to the handle you carry while walking them, and it’s an obsolete option.

-When you’re choosing a retractable leash, it’s important to avoid one made with a nylon cord and to instead opt for a ribbon or tape-style leash, as these designs are far safer.
+Overal, when you’re choosing a retractable leash, it’s important to avoid one made with a nylon cord and to instead opt for a ribbon or tape-style leash, as these designs are far safer.

-Retractable Tape or Ribbon-Style Leashes
+Are Retractable Tape or Ribbon-Style Leashes Better?

 As the name indicates, these leashes look like ribbon or a measuring tape, as they’re wider, flatter, and larger than a nylon cord.
 These also have some great features for both dogs and their owners:

 Even beyond the overt safety issues, when choosing a tape or ribbon-style leash, you’re going to get more use out of it.
 They’re more durable because they won’t fray like nylon.